 The report itself has proof of this: 77% of respondents say that they share positive job application experiences within their network and 52% say that they spread the word when they have had a negative experience.
 Why does this matter?
 Because candidate experience has everything to do with drop-off during the hiring process.

-A JD has the tough job of capturing candidates’ interest and giving them enough information to make the decision to apply.
-Candidates are put off when key information is missing (for example, the payscale) or important details are unclear (you might be open to a remote candidate but the JD doesn’t highlight this, keeping out talented candidates located elsewhere.)
-Something else that turns away top talent are the unconscious biases that creep into the JD, like the use of gendered wording or regional slang.
+A job description has the tough job of capturing candidates’ interest and giving them enough information to make the decision to apply.
+Candidates are put off when key information is missing (for example, the payscale) or important details are unclear (you might be open to a remote candidate but the job description doesn’t highlight this, keeping out talented candidates located elsewhere.)
+Something else that turns away top talent are the unconscious biases that creep into the job description, like the use of gendered wording or regional slang.

-What you can do: Have a standardized format for JDs that not only captures essential information, but also includes helpful fields like links to the company website or Glassdoor page and alternative job titles (a candidate may not identify with the title ‘Procurement manager’ but may do so with ‘Supply chain manager’).
-This will give candidates better clarity about the role as well as the employer brand.
+What you can do about candidate drop off caused by your job description: Have a standardized format for job descriptions that not only captures essential information, but also includes helpful fields like links to the company website or Glassdoor page and alternative job titles (a candidate may not identify with the title ‘Procurement manager’ but may do so with ‘Supply chain manager’).
+This will give applicants better clarity about the role as well as the employer brand.

 Remember the Maya Angelou quote?
 “People won’t remember what you said or did; they will remember how you made them feel.”
 Wise words, especially in the world of hiring.
 The role, the pay, the location, the benefits—all of these matter when a candidate decides to take a job.
 But if they form a poor impression about the company culture during the hiring process, that is enough to make them question everything else.